Xamarsia/photo-sharing-platform-frontend/README.md

 ## Project Features

 - __User Authentication:__ Sign In, Sign Up, and Sign Out functionalities are provided, along with an option for Password Reset.
-  - Authentication using email address and password or external identity provider ( Google ).
+  - Supports authentication via email and password or external identity provider ( Google ).
   - Authentication is implemented using OAuth 2.0 ( Firebase Authentication ).
 - __Unauthorized Preview:__ Non-authenticated users can view a news feed, posts, and other user's profiles.
 - __User Profiles:__ Customizable profiles with profile picture, bios and posts.
-  - Users also have the option to delete their profiles.
+  - Users can delete their profiles.
 - __User Interaction:__ Follow and unfollow functionality.
   - Only authorized users are permitted to follow or unfollow users.
   - All users can view the list of followers or followings.
 - __User Search:__ Search for users by username or full name.
 - __Content Sharing:__ Interface for viewing, creating, updating, or deleting posts.
-  - Post previews are displayed on their author's profile in order from newest to oldest.
+  - Post previews are displayed on author's profile in order from newest to oldest.
 - __Content Interaction:__ Like and dislike feature for posts to enhance user engagement.
   - Only authorized users are permitted to like or dislike posts.
   - All users can view the list of users who liked a post.
-- __News Page:__ News feed of posts is displayed for all users.
+- __News Page:__ News feed displays posts for all users with infinite scrolling.
-  - Infinite scrolling implemented.
 - __Not Found:__ Not found page for incorrect routing.
 - __Form Validation:__ Server-side validation for user inputs and data integrity.
   - Display validation errors on the input fields when it fails.